Brown Derby: Subsequent uses

-Replacement Wilshire building (at 3377)
+Replacement Wilshire building

 In 1936, a larger building, also in the shape of a hat, was constructed at 3377 Wilshire Boulevard at the northeast corner of Wilshire Boulevard and Alexandria Avenue, about a block from its previous location (and directly across the street from the Ambassador Hotel).
 The restaurant was able to move into its new home in May of that year.

 In 1947's Fun and Fancy Free, the "Mickey and the Beanstalk" segment ends with Willie the Giant's stomping through Hollywood looking for Mickey Mouse.
 Before the scene closes, Willie notices The Brown Derby restaurant and picks up the restaurant looking for Mickey.
 Willie notices the restaurant looks like a hat, places it on his head, and stomps off with the lights of the Hollywood Sign blinking in the background.

 The Wilshire Brown Derby was frequented by director Ed Wood and his entourage, including the psychic the Amazing Criswell and Criswell's wife Halo Meadows.

 In September 1980, the restaurant closed without warning.
 Local preservationists worked to stop the building from being bulldozed, and convinced developers to remove and restore the derby hat portion of the building.
 The rest of the restaurant building was demolished and replaced with a shopping center.
 The derby-shaped structure was placed on the roof of the new building.

 Subsequent uses

 The parking lot was replaced in late 1985 by a shopping center known as the Brown Derby Plaza.
-The domed structure was incorporated into the third floor of the building, and is currently vacant; it formerly accommodated a Korean bar (see photo at right with the brown dome in the recessed corner).
+The domed structure was incorporated into the third floor of the building, and is currently vacant; it formerly accommodated a Korean bar.